pereznetworks/A-Course-Rating-API/README.md

       - custom Mocha/Chai unit test runs supertest req functions
       - test results returned to std out at terminal

+  - should be able to test all routes and scenarios using this method

 ## Exceed #3: for Course Routes..

   - get /api/course/:id popluate course with reviews